Black Friday Sale!

 • YouTube’s main tipping service is Super Chat.
 Viewers can use tips to pin messages in your channel’s chat window, making them more noticeable.
 YouTube also lets users buy chat animations called Super Stickers, and you get a cut of each purchase.

 • Facebook’s tipping service revolves around Stars, a type of virtual good viewers can buy and send to you, giving you $0.01 per Star.
-You need to be a part of Facebook’s Level Up program to enable Stars.
+You have to meet Facebook’s eligibility requirements to enable Stars on your live streams.
 Facebook also supports fundraising charitable donations for U.S.–based 501(c)(3) organizations.

 When you receive a tip, remember to give a shoutout to the person who gave it.
 If the tip comes with a message or a question during a live AMA (Ask Me Anything), it’s a good idea to prioritize it over other questions.